A 4-month old infant was killed by a family pit bull in Dayton, Ohio on January 9.

 The case remains under investigation by the Special Victim's Unit.
 Police did not release the dog breed information.
 The animal was taken into custody and is being held in quarantine while the investigation is being conducted.
 Terwell's death marks the fifth fatal dog attack in Montgomery County since 2012.
 Four of the five deaths occurred while under the leadership of former Dog Warden Mark Kumpf, the most notorious being the savage death of Klonda Richey in 2014.

 In a 6:13 pm update, WDTN confirmed the dog is a pit bull.
 "The dog, who Dayton Police tell us is a pit bull, has since been quarantined and the incident is under investigation by the police department’s Special Victims Unit," reports WDTN.
 It remains unclear if the baby was visiting the home.
 In 2017, the very first time infant Barrett Hagans stayed overnight at his father's home in Pike Township, Ohio, one of his father's pit bulls killed the baby while he slept in his bassinet.

-On Tuesday, WHIO released the text of the 911 call.
+On Tuesday, text of the 911 call was released.
 The baby's father told the dispatcher, "I just got home, I don't know I just saw my baby on the floor and I don't know what to do."
 He told the dispatcher the baby's mother supposed to be with her, and now the baby is not breathing.
 "She's cold.
 She's gone," he said.
 The father said he tried to do CPR on the baby, but achieved no results.
 "I'm sorry," the caller said.
 "I don't know what happened.
 I don't know what happened."